MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/product-visualize/sign-in.md

     > [!TIP]
     > If your organization isn't set up with Dynamics 365 Sales, you can explore sample models or go to the [Dynamics 365 Sales website](https://trials.dynamics.com/Dynamics365/Signup/sales) to learn how to sign up.

-5. On the **My Open Opportunities** screen, select the opportunity you want to work on.
+5. On the **My Open Opportunities** screen, tap the opportunity you want to work on.

     ![My Open Opportunities screen](media/my-open-opportunities.PNG "My Open Opportunities screen")